-(The three rivers between Durham Road and Dudley Road Upper do not appear on general maps but Sister Mary St Martha drove to the markers to confirm they are the Ngatoronui—the most southerly and closest to Durham Road, the Ngatoro—south of Dudley Road Upper, and the Ngatoroiti in the middle, all eventually flowing into the Waitara river and the Tasman Sea.)
+(The three rivers between Durham Road and Dudley Road Upper do not appear on general maps, but Sister St Martha drove to the markers to confirm they are the Ngatoronui, the most southerly and closest to Durham Road; the Ngatoro, south of Dudley Road Upper; and the Ngatoroiti in the middle.
+All flow into the Waitara river and the Tasman Sea.)

-“On the farm the boys learnt by their mistakes and Dad kept an eye on them.
-Dad took more notice of Doug… always a nuisance to the other boys, always getting in their way.
+“On the farm, the boys learnt by their mistakes and Dad kept an eye on them.
+Dad took more notice of Doug… always a nuisance to the older boys, always getting in their way.”

-Douglas Schimanski concentrated on horses as a means to make a living.
-At 19 he bought a paddock with his own house—two rooms and a lean-to—in Inglewood through earnings from ploughing and breaking-in horses.
-Housework was not a priority and every now and then Doug asked Thelma to wash the floors as he swept cobwebs from the ceilings.
+Douglas Schimanski inherited his father’s knack, and made his living from horses.
+At 19, he bought a paddock with his own house—two rooms and a lean-to—in Inglewood through earnings from ploughing and breaking-in horses.
+Housework was not a priority and occasionally, Doug asked Thelma to wash the floors as he swept cobwebs from the ceilings.

 Thelma hated going barefoot on the farm and wore boots or gumboots to protect her feet from mud.
 She avoided the swampy areas farther away from the farmhouse and discovered a particular path where she could “jump from one log to the next.”

-Thelma had no aversion to animals.
+Thelma loved animals.
 One day her mother returned from one of her visits to her sister-in-law Mary Rogal (née Schimanski) and her family in Christchurch with a Pomeranian stray.

 “The dog hopped around on three legs and the Rogal boys used to shoo it away.
 My mother brought it up with her on the train and on the ferry and she said it was quite quiet in a little box.
 Nobody knew it was there and she gave it a little bread or a sandwich or something on the train and brought it home as a present for me.”